 It did not take long before b2e portals became the basis for highly efficient electronic timekeeping, benefits administration, expense report filing, in-house job placement, 401(k) monitoring, and supplies-ordering applications.
 Particularly in the case of high-tech companies that once offered lucrative stock options, another widely used and much cherished portal application was a company-provided interactive stock option management and trading system.
-Some companies that relied heavily on IBM (or compatible) mainframes or IBM AS/400 (now iSeries) minicomputers for their IT needs also provided access to applications running on these systems from their intranet portal using various Web-to-host solutions.
+Some companies that relied heavily on IBM (or compatible) mainframes or IBM AS/400 (now iSeries) minicomputers for their IT needs also provided access to applications.
 (IBM now refers to its latest mainframes as the zSeries.)
 The initial Web-to-host solutions, which were all Web browsers invoked to ensure neat integration with the intranet model, came in two primary varieties:

-- 1. Java- or ActiveX-based "thin-client" emulators (e.g., IBM's host on-demand), which would be cached on a user's hard drive after being dynamically downloaded from a Web server whenever a new release was installed on the server. - Zero footprint, "on-the-fly" host-to-HTML solutions (e.g., NetManage's OnWeb), which converted host terminal data streams (i.e., 3270 in the case of mainframes and 5250 for AS/400s) to HTML, and vice versa, so that portal users could directly interact with host applications from a standard Web browser window.
+- 1. Java- or ActiveX-based "thin-client" emulators (e.g., IBM's host on-demand), which would be cached on a user's hard drive after being dynamically downloaded from a Web server whenever a new release was installed on the server. - 2.
+Zero footprint, "on-the-fly" host-to-HTML solutions (e.g., NetManage's OnWeb), which converted host terminal data streams (i.e., 3270 in the case of mainframes and 5250 for AS/400s) to HTML, and vice versa, so that portal users could directly interact with host applications from a standard Web browser window.